mahindra-07/E-MENU/README.md

 # E-MENU
-hey guys , this is an E - menu of my college canteen ( bharat institute)
+hey guys , this is an E - menu website of my college canteen ( bharat institute) .